You do harm by creating alternatives

 - We should only promote our inventions if we think they're better than any existing alternative for at least a significant range of use cases.

-- When we believe this doesn't apply to a thing, we should work to abandon that thing and promote better alternatives in its place.
+- When we believe this doesn't apply to a thing, we should work to abandon it and promote better alternatives in its place.

 When I found the Ubuntu command-line tutorial I scrapped my own half-assed one - unpublished it.